AbuArwa001/airbnb-clone-project/README.md

 ![API Security](https://img.shields.io/badge/-API_Security-4A154B?logo=owasp&logoColor=white)
 ![Team Documentation](https://img.shields.io/badge/-Team_Role_Docs-2496ED?logo=readthedocs&logoColor=white)

-Thi is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
+This is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
 This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.

 ---
 ## 👥 Team Roles

 **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
 **Test automation engineer**: is there to help you test faster and better.
 To enable that, they develop test automation scripts—small programs that provide reliable and continuous feedback on application quality without any human involvement.
 **Database Administrator **: Manages database design, indexing, and optimizations.
 **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
 **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 ---
 ## ⚙️ Technology Stack
 - **Django**: A high-level Python web framework used for building the RESTful API.